Welcome to my list of most frequently asked questions!

 Don’t even worry!
 I’ve written an entire guide for you.

 I want to find my G-spot / learn to squirt.
-Toy suggestions and tips plz!
+Suggestions?

-My top picks would be the Jopen Key Comet G Wand, LELO Ella, njoy Pure Wand, and NobEssence Seduction, but if you’re inexperienced with toys, it might be better for you to get something smaller and less severe, like the Vixen Creations Mustang or Woody, Pleasure Works Siren, Tantus Comet, Doc Johnson Thinny Minnie, Tantus Acute, or Tantus Rocket.
-I’ve also heard of people having success with the glass Rose G-Spotter, and I myself first found my G-spot with a toy that merely had a pronounced head (no curve).
+The gold standard for squirting is the njoy Pure Wand, but if you’re inexperienced with toys, it might be better for you to get something smaller and less severe, like the Vixen Creations Mustang or Woody, Pleasure Works Siren, Tantus Acute, or Tantus Sport.
+I’ve also heard of people having success with the glass G-Spotter, and I myself first found my G-spot with a toy that merely had a pronounced head (no curve).
 What matters is that the toy has a pronounced or curved head, is comfortable for you, isn’t totally floppy, and is easy to thrust with.
+There are many options in this realm!

-You will absolutely want to pair this toy with a good clitoral vibe, like the Eroscillator, LELO Mona 2, Vibratex Mystic Wand, Leaf Life, We-Vibe Touch, or LELO Mia.
-Clitoral stimulation enhances G-spot stimulation greatly.
+You will absolutely want to pair this toy with a good clitoral vibe, like the Eroscillator, Je Joue Bullet, Dame Kip, BMS Sassy, or We-Vibe Touch X. Clitoral stimulation enhances G-spot stimulation greatly.

 I want to explore anal play for the first time.
 Suggestions?